 What is the best time of day to go trolling for trout?

 I have the most success trolling in the evenings, early mornings can also be successful but I usually struggle to get up on time.

-In the early spring, where the water is still cold.
-I have best results after the days sun have warmed the water slightly.
+In the early spring, when the water is still cold.
+I have the best results after the day’s sun have warmed the water slightly.
 So usually around 10am.